CodeSlothTrent/codesloth-search-samples-java/README.md

 # OpenSearch Java Samples

-This repository contains Java code samples for working with OpenSearch, demonstrating various features and capabilities of the OpenSearch Java client through comprehensive test suites.
+This repository contains Java code samples for working with OpenSearch, demonstrating various features and capabilities of the OpenSearch Java client through comprehensive test suites to accompany blog posts at https://codesloth.blog.

 ## Project Structure